 - other ideas which can be discussed with the student

 To be a successful applicant you would ideally have a background in ecology, conservation or acoustic biology.
 Ability to use automated methods to detect sounds will be a bonus, but is not required.
-You would either have, or be likely, to get a first-class Honours or Master’s degree at an institution of high repute.
+Skill in computer programming and data manipulation are required.
+You would either have, or be likely to get, a first-class Honours or Master’s degree at an institution of high repute.
 The degree must have included a research project that represents a significant contribution to the final mark.
-Published papers in reputable journals are especially valuable evidence of research ability, but a high GPA can be sufficient, so if your GPA is good but you have no publications please consider applying.
+Published papers in reputable journals are especially valuable evidence of research ability, and are basically a prerequisite for receiving a scholarship in Australia.

 If you are interested, please email us with a CV and brief letter stating your interest and background and we will let you know whether we think your skill set and academic record would place you well against the competition.